nitro41992/splitting-sucks/docs/test_coverage.md

 **Recent Progress (WorkflowNavigationControls & ImageStateManager):**
 *   Successfully refactored `WorkflowNavigationControls` to derive `currentStep` directly from `WorkflowState` via a `Consumer`, simplifying its API.
-*   Updated all widget tests for `WorkflowNavigationControls` to use `ValueKey`s for locating button elements (e.g., `find.byKey(backButtonKey)`).
-This significantly improved test robustness against minor structural changes in the widget tree, resolving previous intermittent test failures related to widget finders.
+*   Implemented `ValueKey`s for locating button elements in `WorkflowNavigationControls` tests (e.g., `find.byKey(backButtonKey)`).
+While this is a robust approach, tests for these controls are currently still failing to find the button widgets (see "Key Unresolved Issues" below).
-*   Addressed unit test failures in `ImageStateManager` by ensuring `notifyListeners()` was called correctly in methods like `addUriToPendingDeletionsList`, `removeUriFromPendingDeletionsList`, and conditionally in `clearPendingDeletionsList`.
-Also ensured test listeners were correctly added and removed using the same function instance.
+*   Successfully resolved all unit test failures in `ImageStateManager`.
+This involved ensuring `notifyListeners()` was called correctly in methods like `addUriToPendingDeletionsList`, `removeUriFromPendingDeletionsList`, and conditionally in `clearPendingDeletionsList`.
+Additionally, test listeners were corrected to use the same function instance for adding and removing, resolving listener-related assertions.

 ### 1.1 Unit Tests